-The multi-modal network is intended to generate the multimodal feature for the input color and depth data, which is developed from FuseNet [33].
-Although any suitable multi-mode network can be used as the backbone of LinkNet, we adopt the FuseNet here by considering the trade-off between the performance and the efficiency.
-We extend the input channel of its depth encoder to support multi-modal learning of RGB and DHAC images via 'RGB Encoder' and 'DHAC Encoder', respectively.
-The 5-layer convolution design of the encoders is referenced from VGG16 [52].
-Each output of 'DHAC Encoder layer' will be added to the output of the corresponding layer of 'RGB Encoder' to achieve multi-modal feature fusion (as illustrated by the red dotted arrow in Fig. 6).
-The final multi-modal feature Fm is decoded through a 5-layer 'Multi-Modal Decoder'.
-For more detailed network framework, please refer to [33].
+The multi-modal network is intended to generate the multi-41 modal feature for the input color and depth data, which is de-42 veloped from FuseNet [35].
+Although any suitable multi-mode 43 network can be used as the backbone of LinkNet, we adopt 44 the FuseNet here by considering the trade-off between the per-45 formance and the efficiency.
+We extend the input channel of its depth encoder to support multi-modal learning of RGB and 47 DHAC images via 'RGB Encoder' and 'DHAC Encoder', respectively.
+The 5-layer convolution design of the encoders is 49 referenced from VGG16 [54].
+Each output of 'DHAC Encoder layer' will be added to the output of the corresponding layer 51 of 'RGB Encoder' to achieve multi-modal feature fusion (as 52 illustrated by the red dotted arrow in Fig. 6).
+The final multi-53 modal feature Fm is decoded through a 5-layer 'Multi-Modal Decoder'.
+For more detailed network framework, please refer 55 to [35].

 Another core module of LinkNet is a 2D-3D linked RNN module.
 This module is designed to learn a temporally consistent feature representation for stable semantic prediction through the 2D-3D link between 2D images and the underlying 3D geometry.
-Specifically, for each pixel i of frame \mathcal{I}^t , we first find its linked voxel V_j using the method introduced in Section 3.2.
-We then feed the output feature of that pixel, Fm_i^t , from the previous multi-modal feature network and the voxel state s_j^{t-1} (including the hidden state and cell state), which is stored in the corresponding 3D voxel, into an RNN.
+Specifically, for each pixel i of frame I^t , we first find its linked voxel V_i using the method introduced in Sec.
+3.2.
+We then feed the output feature of that pixel, Fm_i^t , from the previous multi-modal feature network and the voxel state s_i^{t-1} (including the hidden state and cell state), which is stored in the corresponding 3D voxel, into an RNN.
 The RNN generates the output feature o_i^t for pixel i and updates the voxel state as follows: